 Beginning in June 2006 members of the community wanted a place to engage and inspire visitors to learn more about world cultures, people, art, and history in order to promote world understanding and foster peace.
 The Global Village Museum was created and opened its first facility in March 2010.
-In April of 2011 the Museum relocated to a larger facility on Mountain Avenue where the Museum’s diverse collections and artifacts are on display in one of four gallery spaces: Main Gallery, Mundoville Gallery (International Folk Art in Miniature), Village Arts Gallery and the Hall Exhibit Gallery.
-The Main Gallery showcases temporary exhibits.
+In April of 2011 the Museum relocated to a larger facility on Mountain Avenue where the Museum’s diverse collections and artifacts are on display in one of four gallery spaces: Main Gallery, Mundoville Gallery (International Folk Art in Miniature), Village Arts Gallery, and Hall Gallery.
+The Main Galleryshowcases temporary exhibits.
 Since the grand opening on Mountain Avenue in April 2011, the Museum has hosted 3 or 4 exhibits a year the Main Gallery.
-The Mundoville Gallery and Village Arts Gallery are home to the museum’s permanent collection of world folk art, fine art, artifacts, and musical instruments donated by local collectors and founding members of the Museum.
-The collection represents ancient, traditional, and contemporary cultures, with emphasis on Africa, Asia, Latin America, and Oceania.
+The Main Gallery and Village Arts Gallery are home to the museum’s permanent collection of world folk art, fine art, artifacts, and musical instruments donated by local collectors and founding members of the Museum.
+The collection represents ancient, traditional, and contemporary cultures, with emphasis on Africa, Asia, and Oceania.